Build-time dependency patching for Android

 import org.apache.commons.io.IOUtils

 There are two steps.
-In ❼, all classes are copied to the new JAR, except the SslUtil class.
-In ❽, the modified bytecode for SslUtil is added to the JAR.
+In ❼, we copy all classes to the new JAR, except the SslUtil class.
+In ❽, we add the modified bytecode for SslUtil to the JAR.

 That’s all!
 You can view the complete example on GitHub.